 It’s 2025, and the guitar is more popular than ever.
 Industry stats are through the roof.
 Vintage models are traded for the price of small houses; celebrity guitars live encased behind glass like religious artifacts.
 Millions of people buy guitars every year, hoping, dreaming, longing.

 But what are we really buying—a piece of wood and wire?
 A ticket to magic?
 Or just another excuse to avoid what we truly seek?
-A fine example is the relic guitars - produced to look like they had a life, I can only think about clothes produced in the same way: with holes in them so it looks like they are used, worn.
+A fine example is the relic guitars - produced to look like they had a life, I can only think about one other thing that is produced in the same way: Clothes with holes in them so it looks like they are used, worn.
 Its all an illusion, a look.
-Would you buy a relic appartment?, a relic kitchen?
+Would anybody buy a relic appartment?, a relic kitchen?
 Or pay extra for a pre-scrathed car?

 For me, a guitar is a tool.
 An ordinary thing, like a hammer.
 Hammers, though, don’t get worshipped, collected, and displayed except by the most eccentric among us.
 So what exactly are we doing, piling up guitars far beyond our productive needs?
 Building museums, shrines, or perhaps, hoping for a relic to grant us grace?